 Santa Monica clearly has deep ties to California farmers.
 The famed Wednesday Santa Monica Farmers Market debuted in 1981 to supply L.A.’s most seasonally minded chefs and home cooks.
 A Saturday market followed suit in the same downtown location in 1991 and along Pico Boulevard in 1992.
 Lastly, Sunday’s market on Main Street went live in 1995.
 Santa Monica continues to serve as a beacon to our culinary community.
-Discover eight Santa Monica restaurants that take advantage of the bounty and benefit diners.
+Discover eight farm-to-table restaurants in Santa Monica that take advantage of the bounty and benefit diners.
 By Joshua Lurie

 Belcampo Meat Co.

 Sustainability and seasonality don’t just apply to vegetables at Belcampo Meat Co., the feel good business from Anya Fernald and partner Todd Robinson.
 Their vertically integrated model for raising humane meat includes a ranch and processing facility near Mt.
 Shasta, in-house butcher shops, and restaurants.
 Belcampo’s lamb burger combines a beautifully seasoned half-pound patty of organic, pasture-raised leg and shoulder meat, umami-rich black garlic aioli, and onion sprouts on a brioche bun.
-Their beef burger is also worth a detour, and if you prefer funk, Belcampo serves a 100-day dry-aged burger with arugula, melted raclette, mustard aioli, and caramelized onions.
+Their beef burger is also worth a detour at this farm-to-table restaurant, and if you prefer funk, Belcampo serves a 100-day dry-aged burger with arugula, melted raclette, mustard aioli, and caramelized onions.
 They provide the option to add grilled chicken, seared sirloin and/or bacon steak to any salad, though kale salad or Caesar salad stand on their own.
 Dinner brings ambitious dishes like sizzling pork belly sisig and a daily selection of butcher’s cuts served with roasted vegetables.
 Josh Goldman keeps pace with seasonal cocktails and creative riffs on classic drinks.

 Ingo’s Tasty Diner